Merge & Pull Requests

 GitHub PR bot

 The GitHub PR Bot can write and update a structured summary on GitHub pull requests as commits change.
+When the title includes One Horizon task IDs, the summary links to the matching bugs, initiatives, or todos.
 Setup and behavior live on the GitHub integration page.

-GitHub and GitLab review activity can feed Pull Request Flow, where teams track volume, lead time, cycle time, review lag, and merge rate.
+GitHub, GitLab, and Bitbucket review activity can feed Pull Request Flow, where teams track volume, lead time, cycle time, review lag, and merge rate.